Crissium/SilverDict/README.md

 [^3]: What it does: (1) decompress the dictionary file if compressed; (2) remove the BOM, non-printing characters and strange symbols (only `{·}` currently) from the text; (3) normalize the initial whitespace characters of definition lines; (4) overwrite the `.dsl` file with UTF-8 encoding and re-compress with _dictzip_.
 After this process the file is smaller and easier to work with.

 [^1]: A note about type hinting in the code: I know for proper type hinting I should use the module `typing`, but the current way is a little easier to write and can be understood by VS Code.

+[^4]: I tested with an extremely ill-formed DSL dictionary, and before such devilry my cleaning code is powerless.
+I will look into how GoldenDict handles this.

 [^2]: I grabbed a profiler and found the root of the cause: the MDict library stores many things in memory, so it is impossible for me to fix this without rewriting the library.
 Besides, I cannot instantiate `MDX` lazily, or the waiting time would easily get well beyond half a second.